usegalaxy-eu/website/docs/_posts/2018-02-11-genome-annotation-reloaded.md

 title: Genome Annotation Reloaded
 ---

-During the last month the Galaxy team has put a lot of effort into updating the Genome Annotatoin tools and has included new tools that will change how you work with your Genome in silico.
+During the last month the Galaxy team has put a lot of effort into updating the Genome Annotation tools and has included new tools that will change how you work with your Genome in silico.

 ## Tool Updates